ssarfraz/LESH/README.md

 im = Image or Local patch

 # output:
- Shape_vect= LESH feature vector (128 dimentional for 16 partitions and 512 dimentional for 64 partitions of the
+ lesh_vect= LESH feature vector (128 dimentional for 16 partitions and 512 dimentional for 64 partitions of the
              image/patch. (see FeatureParam.m)